0xjbb/jbstrike/README.md

 # JBStrike

-Currently doesn't work, still W.I.P
+Currently isn't functional, still W.I.P.
+Implant is currently Windows only but the client/server is cross-platform.

 ## Features